ShaunCurtis/GitHubSite/site/A-Blazor-Database-Primer/Chapter-5.md

 }
 ```

-1. We set the root component to `BlazorDB.UI.App`.
-This is the same `App` as used by the Server project'
+1. Sets the root component to `BlazorDB.UI.App` - the same `App` as used by the Server project.
-2. We add the services defined in the *BlazorDB* `ServiceCollectionExtensions`.
+2. Adds the services defined in the *BlazorDB* `ServiceCollectionExtensions`.
-3. We add a `HttpClient` service to make API calls.
+3. Adds a `HttpClient` service to make API calls.

 ### Clean up the Project File